 The optimisation model results show a difference in the USE distribution translates into discrepancies in the form of higher MPC and CPT settings for the same generation type in VIC relative to NSW.
 However, the application of the MPC and CPT is NEM-wide.
 The MPC and CPT is intended to address reliability across all regions implying the higher MPC and CPT combinations relating to VIC should be applied.
-NSW reliability new entrants would be able to over-recover revenues and/or will lead to NSW experiencing a higher reliability than VIC.74 This outcome of differing a reliability experience in different regions.
+NSW reliability new entrants would be able to over-recover revenues and/or will lead to NSW experiencing a higher reliability than VIC.
+This outcome of differing a reliability experience in different regions is possibly an unintended feature of having common price settings across all NEM regions.
 Based on the results presented here, it would be challenging to choose a combination of MPC and CPT appropriate for the NEM.

-74 Implicit with this is a higher associated reliability cost in NSW.
+&lt;sup>90 Implicit with this is a higher associated reliability cost in NSW.

-11.2 Risk-neutral standard
+12.2 Risk-neutral standard